Akilaydin/refactoring-kata/README.md

-# .NET Refactoring Katas
+# .NET Refactoring Kata

-This repository contains refactoring exercises in C#/.NET
+This repository contains my own solution to the refactoring kata